 Cache plugins speed up the requests that are cached but slow down the requests that are not cached.
 Since a regular cache hit rate is somewhere between 10 and 25%, a cache plugin will slow down the site for 75-90% of your visitors.

 If you still need a cache, use a server-based cache solution.
 Another good alternative for caching static resources (images, scripts, and similar) is Cloudflare.
 And for optimization of databases and scripts, use the proper server-side tools instead of adding more code to WordPress.

 This last category really shouldn’t need any explanation.

 Don’t use the Revolution Slider plugin if you want performance with WordPress.

-The same thing applies with Really Simple SSL (which only is necessary for broken WordPress installations).
-It’s more than enough to update the siteurl and home url, and do a search replace of with http://yourdomain.com with https://yourdomain.com.
+The same thing applies to Really Simple SSL (which only is necessary for broken WordPress installations).
+It’s more than enough to update the

 With WP-CLI doing a search replace doesn’t even need an additional plugin.
-You can just run this command, and you’re good to go:
+You can just run the wp search-replace command, and you’re good to go:

 wp search-replace http://yourdomain.com https://yourdomain.com --all-tables